requireiot/MySoilSensorESP32/README.md

 a 100x60x25 mm plastic case.
 The soil sensors are connected via cables with an RJ12 6P4C connecter on the module end, for easy connection "in the field".

-The capacitive soil sensors commonly available on Aliexpress or Amazon mostly use an NE555 chip that only works down to 3.0V, whereas the ESP32 itself will still work when the battery voltage is as low as 2.5V, so I replaced the NMOS NE555 with the CMOS version ILC555D, which work down to 2.0V.
+The capacitive soil sensors I got from Aliexpress had an NE555 chip that only works down to 3.0V, whereas the ESP32 itself will still work when the battery voltage is as low as 2.5V, so I replaced the NMOS NE555 with the CMOS version ILC555D, which work down to 2.0V.
 I also bypassed the voltage regulator on the sensor board.

 ## MQTT messages